rust-lang/reference/src/types/impl-trait.md

 ## Limitations

 `impl Trait` can only appear as a parameter or return type of a free or inherent function, within a type alias or within an associated type.
-It cannot appear inside implementations of traits, nor can it be the type of a let binding.
+It cannot appear inside return types of methods in implementations of traits, nor can it be the type of a let binding.

 [closures]: closure.md
 [_GenericArgs_]: ../paths.md#paths-in-expressions